charto/nbind/README.md

 Using objects
 -------------

-C++ objects can be passed to and from JavaScript *by reference* using pointers or *by value* using objects as parameters and return values in C++ code.
+C++ objects can be passed to and from JavaScript using different parameter and return types in C++ code:

+- *by reference* using pointers or references (optionally `const`)
+- *by value*

 Note: currently passing objects by pointer on Node.js requires the class to have a "copy constructor" initializing itself from a pointer.
 This will probably be fixed later.

+Returned pointers and references can be `const`, in which case calling their non-const methods or passing them as non-const parameters will throw an error.
+This prevents causing undefined behaviour corresponding to C++ code that wouldn't even compile.

-Using pointers is particularly:
+Using pointers and references is particularly:

 - **dangerous** because the pointer may become invalid without JavaScript noticing it.
 - **annoying** in asm.js because browsers give no access to the garbage collector, so memory may leak when pointers become garbage without C++ noticing it.
-  Smart pointers are not supported until a workaround for this comes up.
+  Smart pointers are not supported until a workaround for this is implemented.

 Passing data by value using *value objects* solves both issues.
 They're based on a `toJS` function on the C++ side